 Sometimes the things that may or may not be true are the things a man needs to believe in the most.
 That people are basically good; that honor, courage, and virtue mean everything; that power and money, money and power mean nothing; that good always triumphs over evil; and I want you to remember this, that love... true love never dies.
 You remember that, boy.
 You remember that.
 Doesn't matter if it's true or not.
 You see, a man should believe in those things, because those are the things worth believing in.

-Gojira derives a large part of its power from its explicit and not remotely subtle anti-nuclear-weapons message.
-While the giant dinosaur is something of a Space Whale Aesop, the sheer devastation wrought by the monster was intentionally evocative of the aftermath of a nuclear bomb, showing exactly what one does every time they let a weapon of mass destruction loose.
+Gojira derives a large part of its power from its explicit and not remotely subtle anti-nuclear/atomic-weapons message.
+While the giant dinosaur is something of a Space Whale Aesop, the sheer devastation wrought by the monster was intentionally evocative of the aftermath of a nuclear bomb or the aftermath of Hiroshima, showing exactly what one does every time they let a weapon of mass destruction loose.

 Godzilla VS Hedorah provides the very straightforward message that pollution is a huge danger to not only humans, but all life as well...
 And that we must all work together to stop it.